Chase Anderson: Philadelphia Phillies (2021)

-Texas Rangers organization (2021)
+Texas Rangers

 Two days after being released from the Phillies, Anderson signed a minor league contract with the Texas Rangers, his hometown team.
 He was assigned to the Triple-A Round Rock Express.
 In five appearances there (three starts), Anderson went 0–1 with a 4.20 ERA and 14 strikeouts in 15 innings.

-Detroit Tigers organization (2022)
+Detroit Tigers

 On March 14, 2022, the Detroit Tigers signed Anderson to a minor-league contract with an invitation to spring training.
 On April 10, Anderson was released by the Tigers organization.
 On April 12, Anderson re-signed with Detroit on a new minor league contract.
 He opted out of his contract and became a free agent on July 16, 2022.

-Tampa Bay Rays (2022)
+Tampa Bay Rays

 On July 25, 2022, Anderson signed a minor league contract with the Tampa Bay Rays organization and was assigned to the Triple-A Durham Bulls.
 He opted out of his contract and became a free agent on August 25.

-Cincinnati Reds (2022–present)
+Cincinnati Reds (2022)

 On August 27, 2022, Anderson signed a minor league deal with the Cincinnati Reds.
-Anderson made his first start as a Red against the St. Louis Cardinals on August 29.
+He was selected to the major league roster on August 29, and made his first start as a Red against the St. Louis Cardinals the same day.
 He pitched 1 1/3 innings, allowing five earned runs.
 He appeared in 9 games (7 starts) for the Reds down the stretch, posting a 2–4 record and 6.38 ERA with 23 strikeouts in 24.0 innings pitched.

 On February 18, 2023, Anderson re-signed with the Reds on a minor league contract, but did not receive an invite to major league Spring Training On March 7, Anderson was added to the big-league camp.
+He made 5 starts for the Triple-A Louisville Bats to start the year, posting a 2–1 record and 4.30 ERA with 19 strikeouts in 23.0 innings pitched.

+Tampa Bay Rays (2023)

+On May 3, 2023, Anderson was traded to the Tampa Bay Rays in exchange for cash, and was subsequently selected to the active roster.
+That same day, he got the first save of his career against the Pittsburgh Pirates.
+In two appearances for Tampa Bay, Anderson logged 5.0 scoreless innings, allowing only 3 baserunners.
+He was designated for assignment on May 10, following the signing of Jake Diekman.

+Colorado Rockies (2023)

+On May 12, 2023, Anderson was claimed off waivers by the Colorado Rockies.
+On June 24, in a game against the Los Angeles Angels, Anderson gave up home runs on three consecutive pitches, to Mike Trout, Brandon Drury, and Matt Thaiss, for the second time in his career, the only pitcher to have ever done so more than once.
+In 17 starts for Colorado, he logged a 1–6 record and 5.75 ERA with 62 strikeouts across 81 1/3 innings pitched.
+He became a free agent following the season.